-What makes my training videos different?
-Read, “How to Create Screencasts People Will Actually Watch.”
+Read, “How to Create Screencasts People Will Actually Watch,” to learn what sets my training videos apart.

 Here are some custom videos I’ve recently created…

 The process begins with a conversation about your goals for the video.
 Do you need a full-blown tutorial video, or a brief promo video for your homepage that just highlights the features of your plugin or product?
 Once we’re clear on the nature of the project and your goals, we’ll move on to the production process.
 Learn more at: 101Videos.com

 - Create a Local Demo Environment — I always work from a local installation to ensure there are no “spinning beach balls” while recording, due to Internet traffic or server hiccups.